 Kurinji Andavar Murugan Temple

-This Murugan temple, situated 4 kilometres from the bus stand, refers to Lord Murugan as the “God of Hill”.
-The area surrounding the temple is famous for Kurinji flower which blooms once in 12 years.
-You could have an amazing view of Palani and Vaigai Dam from this temple.
+This temple, located 4 kilometres from the bus stand, worships Lord Murugan as the “God of the Hills.”
+The surrounding region becomes famous when the Kurinji flower blooms once every 12 years.
+Visitors also enjoy views of Palani and the Vaigai Dam from here.

 Berijam Lake